Skip to main content

 • Does GWU offer tours?

-One-hour long tours of GW's Foggy Bottom campus are offered for prospective undergraduate, graduate and professional students three times a week at 12:30 p.m., Mondays, Wednesdays and Fridays and begin at Rice Hall, Suite 302, 2121 I Street, NW, Washington, D.C.
-Walk through our historic campus with a current GW student on an hour-long tour.
+One-hour long tours of GWU's Foggy Bottom campus are offered for prospective undergraduate, graduate and professional students three times per week at 12:30 PM, Mondays, Wednesdays and Fridays and begin at Rice Hall, Suite 302, 2121 I Street, NW, Washington, D.C.
+Walk through our historic campus with a current GWU student on an hour-long tour.
 Tours must be scheduled in advance by contacting gwvisit@gwu.edu.
 Meet with professors, coaches and campus resource staff or attend a class matched to your academic interests.

 • Who are Notable Alumni at Goerge Washington University?